ugognw/cookiecutter-pylibrary/README.rst

         If a virtual environment is not already active, this will create a new virtual environment in which to install the current package.

-    * - ``activate_virtual_environment``
-      - .. code:: python

-            "yes"
-      - Whether or not to include activate the virtual environment and install package upon project creation.

 Developing the project
 ``````````````````````